 Hostility occurs when anger boils over inside of you before you can find a solution to the anger.

 This stage may involve snapping or yelling at another person or yourself.

-Your fight or flight system is engaged, which makes it more difficult to think rationally.
+Your fight or flight system is engaged, which also makes it more difficult to think rationally.